 "A person may not operate or transport a snowmobile unless the snowmobile has been registered."
-Violation of this law is a misdemeanor.
-Punishable by fines up to \$1,000 and a jail sentence of up to 90 days.
+Violation of this law is a misdemeanor and is punishable by fines up to \$1,000 and a jail sentence of up to 90 days.